jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 - D18.
 Re-derived here 2026-09-21: the unit is `Type=forking` with
   `ExecStart=/bin/bash -c "... startup"`, no `PIDFile=` and no `Restart=`.
 - D19 (detect and report, no recovery; the report lives in a separate unit).
-- Readiness window, measured by the reporting side 2026-09-21 and binding on this design: mgmt answers 500 while it initialises, for roughly 20 to 30 seconds after a plain service restart and about 48 seconds after a host reboot (observed 500 at 28 s and 38 s, then 200 at 48 s).
-A reboot therefore needs roughly twice the restart allowance.
-The health check must not report failure inside that window, or every boot produces a false failure.
+  Decision Date: 2026-09-22.
+The selected scope preserves existing appliance supervision.
+The monitor must not cause stop/restart actions; preserving other JVMs or their dependent functionality after failure is not a completion condition.
+This clarifies the earlier survivor wording without changing D12.
+- HTTP readiness observation, reported 2026-09-21: mgmt returned 500 during initialization for about 20 to 30 seconds after restart and until about 48 seconds after reboot.
+Preserve that observation, but do not use it as a measured process-start delay: M23 checks JVM presence, not HTTP responses.
+  Measure PID creation and instance identity readiness separately.
+Use the initial 60-second startup allowance below and verify it against those measurements; the HTTP observation does not establish its adequacy.
 - The same host returned unaided after a reboot: the unit was active 5 seconds in and the first journal line for it that boot is systemd starting it, so nothing here needs to add boot-time recovery.